doctafaustus/rollup-build-tool/README.md

 Install rollup globally with `npm install rollup --global`

-Install all the package.json dependencies with: `npm install`
+Install all the `package.json` dependencies with: `npm install`

 After installing the packages, run this command in the project directory to start the build:
 `npm start`

 Rollup will run and bundle code into the `dist` directory.
 This bundle can be copied and pasted into the Optimizely custom code editor for each variation.

 The `package.json` file is set up to watch for any code changes and rebuild the files, however this can be disabled by removing `--watch` from the `package.json` `start` script.

+All the rollup config is located in `rollup.config.js`.

 Babel plugins can be added to the plugins array.
 See the list of available ES6 plugins [here](https://babeljs.io/docs/en/plugins).